azat-co/practicalnode/chapter4/chapter4.md

   .main-content
 ```

 # Standalone Pug Usage

-Template engines are not always used with Node.js (and frameworks like Express.js).
+Template engines (Pug) and web frameworks (Express) go like ketchup and hotdogs but not always.
+Template engines are not not always used with Node.js frameworks like Express.js.
 Sometimes, we might just want to use Pug in a standalone manner.
 The use cases include generating an e-mail template, precompiling Pug before deployment, and debugging.
 In this section, we do the following:

 - Install a Pug module
 - Create our first Pug file